 Every pass is a block and turnover opportunity, and elite defenses go to great lengths to design and implement advanced strategies that improve their odds of generating a block.
 Yet poor pulling often means offenses are given the opportunity to run a play and jumpstart their move up the field before a defense even arrives and gets set.
-Allowing unmarked passes at the beginning of play, after the pull, can add up to 15-20 missed block or turnover opportunities per game.
+Allowing unmarked passes at the beginning of play after the pull can add up to 15-20 missed block or turnover opportunities per game.
 In big games, it’s the little things that will make a difference.
-In the two Frisbee pulling articles on this site, “ Backhand Frisbee Pull,” and “360 Whip Forehand Throw” Ken Westerfield offers you a way to increase your power for ultimate’s two primary huck and pull throws.
-A consistent, strong, accurate pull that floats slowly to back of your opponent’s end-zone is an important part of your defense.
+In the two Frisbee pulling articles on this site, “ Backhand Frisbee Pull,” and “360 Whip Forehand Throw” Ken Westerfield offers you a way to increase your power for ultimate’s two primary throws called the huck and pull.
+A consistent, strong, accurate pull that floats slowly to the back of your opponent’s end-zone is an important part of your defense.
 This gives the defense set-up time with the maximum amount of playing field to defend and control the tempo by having a marked receiver before the first pass.
 Every pass is a block and turnover opportunity, and there’s no reason it shouldn’t be on the first pass.

 “Add distance and hang time to ultimate Frisbee pulls with an enhanced power throwing technique invented by early top overall and distance competitors.”

 360 Backhand Pull for Distance and Float.